Keeping Advertising Co-Creation Safe and Ethical

 Coproduction grows from older-style models of Corporate Social Responsibility, and moves the client from passive to active in the relationship.
 In early stages of advertising coproduction’s evolution, clients will sometimes need to be reminded to take risks; and reminded why they have chosen to trust in young people as coproducers of meaningful creative work.

-New clients have to be sure that they are genuinely ready to embrace coproduction, and understand that they have a duty of care to the young people to respect their ideas and insight drawn from their lived experience.
-Careful development of the creative brief before it is presented to the young people can, to a large extent, mitigate this risk; and early experiential training for the client’s team, which we provide, can help to unearth points of potential tension or differing values before a firm commitment to a brief, and young people, is made.
+New clients have to be sure they are genuinely ready to embrace coproduction, and understand that they have a duty of care to the young people to respect their ideas and insight drawn from their lived experience.
+Careful development of the creative brief before it is presented to the young people can, to a large extent, mitigate this risk; and early experiential training for the client’s team, which I can provide, can help to unearth points of potential tension or differing values before a firm commitment to a brief, and young people, is made.
 At the end of the process, clients are often surprised by how much value they gained from the process:

 I was excited by what I might hear from the [young people] but had no idea what to expect.
-Over the next few hours they talked me through the insights they’d drawn from their own experiences, and the creative process that had helped them turn these insights into a simple but powerful campaign concept.
+Over the next few hours, they talked me through the insights they’d drawn from their own experiences and the creative process that had helped them turn these insights into a simple but powerful campaign concept.
 I learned as much that afternoon, and about the often overlooked wisdom of young people, as I had done in the previous three years.”
 Jim Cook, Head of Coop Foundation, September 2019.

 Previous